 Lots of body peels make use of both types of acids for more complete, effective results.

-Let’s go through the best body peels around right now so you can see which one best suits your skin needs.
+Now, let’s go through the best body peel so you can see which one best suits your skin needs.

 - AHA and BHA combination